-At the lease commencement date, the Group recognises a right-of-use asset and a lease liability, except for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
-When the Group enters into a lease in respect of a low-value asset, the Group decides whether to capitalise the lease on a lease-by-lease basis.
-The lease payments associated with those leases which are not capitalised are recognised as an expense on a systematic basis over the lease term.
+At the lease commencement date, the Group recognises a right-of-use asset and a lease liability, except for leases that have a short lease term of 12 months or less and leases of low-value items.
+When the Group enters into a lease in respect of a low-value item, the Group decides whether to capitalise the lease on a lease-by-lease basis.
+If not capitalised, the associated lease payments are recognised as in profit or loss on a systematic basis over the lease term.